-Sticking to the atmosphere of the other colleges under MAHE, FoA too has a very celebratory scene through the year.
+Sticking to the atmosphere of the other colleges under MAHE, MSAP too has a very celebratory scene through the year.
 All festivals are observed – Iftar, Diwali, Onam, and Christmas to name a few.
 Opus is the college’s annual day, and Seig is the sports day held in even semesters.
-Aside from this, students are divided into houses, and both inter and intra sports matches take place.
-In fact, FOA’s basketball team (girls) won the intra-MAHE basketball tournament.
+Aside from this, students are divided into four houses.
+Both inter and intra sports matches take place.

 Hostels and Accommodation

 MSAP students are housed with the MIT, SOC, and DOC students in the same hostels.
 First-years have to compulsorily live in the hostels, while seniors have the option of living off campus as well.
 You can live off campus as a first-year only if you are a local.
 The curfew for first years is 10:00 P.M. and for seniors, it’s 11:00 P.M.